As worries about populism in Europe rise, investors bet on stock market volatility

 More than 350 million EU citizens will head to the polls between May 23 and 26 to elect a new Parliament, a vote that will shape the future of the bloc amid a backlash against immigration and years of austerity.

-Mainstream center-left and center-right lawmakers may lose control of the legislature for the first time, as euroskeptic and far-right candidates build support.
+Mainstream centre-left and centre-right lawmakers may lose control of the legislature for the first time, as eurosceptic and far-right candidates build support.

 Herve Guyon, Societe Generale's head of European equity derivatives flow strategy and solutions, said the rise of populism had triggered a recent flurry of speculative trades.